 The Psychology of Death

 However, this is by no means always the case.
 In fact, there is also a great deal of evidence showing that becoming aware of death can have a powerful positive effect, and bring about a radical shift in attitude and perspective.
-I interviewed many people who had undergone this shift for my book Out of the Darkness: people who had been diagnosed with cancer, or had recovered from a close brush with death such as a heart attack or near drowning.
+I interviewed many people who had undergone this shift for my book Out of the Darkness.
+People who had been diagnosed with cancer, or had recovered from a close brush with death such as those who had a heart attack or almost drowned.

 The people I interviewed described a new ability to live in the present.
 Facing death had taught them that the future and the past are unimportant, and that life only ever takes place in the present moment.
 They had developed a much more appreciative attitude, a sense of gratitude for aspects of their life they had taken for granted before.
 They were grateful for their friends and family, grateful just to be alive, grateful to be able to perceive and experience the world around them.
 The world had also become a more real place to them — things that they had never paid attention to before became strikingly vivid and beautiful.

 Worries and anxieties which had oppressed them before — for example, worries about being liked by other people, about not being successful in their career, or about past events which had made them feel embarrassed — no longer seemed important.
 There was a shift away from an ego-centered, materialistic attitude to a less selfish altruistic one.
 There was a sense of letting go — of releasing themselves from fear, from ambitions, from attachment to material goods or concepts of status.

 There was a powerful example in the news in the UK recently.
 A rock guitarist called Wilko Johnson from the band Dr. Feelgood was diagnosed with stomach cancer last year and told he only had eight or nine months to live.
 Speaking a few weeks after his diagnosis, Johnson said that he had been feeling "vividly alive" and experiencing a sense of euphoria, with "this marvellous feeling of freedom."